cnlohr/shadertrixx/README.md

 # shadertrixx

-CNLohr's repo for his Unity assets and other shader notes surrounding VRChat.
+CNLohr's repo for his Unity assets and other shader notes surrounding VRChat, Unity and/or Basis.
 This largely contains stuff made by other people but I have kind of collected.

 Quick links to other useful resources and infodumps.
 Some information may be duplicated between locations.
 - https://shaderwiki.skuld.moe/index.php/Main_Page